 - Froth the mixture – blend for 30 to 60 seconds or use a handheld frother for 20 to 30 seconds.
 Skip if you prefer a smooth latte.

-- Add the coffee – stir in the espresso or strong brewed coffee until fully combined.
-Adjust sweetness if needed.
+- Add the coffee – Stir in the espresso or strong brewed coffee until fully combined.
+Taste and adjust the sweetness if needed.
+If you don't have an espresso machine, strong brewed coffee works just as well.

 - Make the whipped topping, optional – whip the heavy cream, pumpkin pie spice, and maple syrup until thick and spoonable, about 1 to 2 minutes.